catalogicsoftware/helm3-charts/charts/cloudcasa/v0.1.0/app-readme.md

 [CloudCasa](https://cloudcasa.io) - A Smart Home in the Cloud for Kubernetes Backups

-## Introduction

 CloudCasa is a SaaS solution that provides class-leading data protection services for Kubernetes and cloud native applications.
+Configuration is quick and easy, and basic service is free.

-This chart installs and configures the CloudCasa agent on a [Kubernetes](http://kubernetes.io) cluster using the [Helm](https://helm.sh) package manager.
+This Helm chart installs and configures the CloudCasa agent on a Kubernetes cluster.
 See the CloudCasa [Getting Started Guide](https://cloudcasa.io/get-started) for more information.

-## Prerequisites

-- Kubernetes 1.17+ for CSI snapshot support
-- Helm 2.11+ or Helm 3.0+

-## Installation

-1. Log in to https://home.cloudcasa.io and add your Kubernetes cluster under the Setup tab.
-Note the returned cluster ID.
-2. Go to charts on Rancher Apps.
-In the Deploy Chart section, check the Partners checkbox and click on the cloudcasa-kubeagent chart.
-3. Provide the App Name.
-4. In the CloudCasa settings section, provide the obtained Cluster ID.
-5. Click on the Install button.

-## Uninstall
-An application delete option is available in the Installed App section.

-*CloudCasa is a trademark of Catalogic Software Inc.*